Henry S. F. Cooper Jr.: Career

 Cooper had hoped to work for The New Yorker since he was 16.
 He submitted two articles after graduating from college and had no immediate response.
 Around this time, in 1956, Cooper was drafted into the U.S. Army, where he worked as a clerk-typist within the United States before being discharged in 1958.

 He then attended the Columbia University Graduate School of Journalism for several months, before hearing from The New Yorker's editor William Shawn.
 Shawn was impressed with the two articles and hired Cooper, who ended up working for the company for 35 years, from 1958 to 1993.
 Cooper also wrote for other publications, including The New York Times Book Review.
 His primary focus at The New Yorker was on the U.S. space program, starting during its period of high publicity in the 1960s.
 Many of the articles formed the basis of books he later authored.

 In 1972, Cooper served as a judge for the National Book Awards.
 He earned a Guggenheim Fellowship in 1975 and a science writing award from the American Association for the Advancement of Science in 1977.

 In 1981, Cooper founded the environmental group Otsego 2000, which campaigned against industrial wind turbines, fracking, and a planned motorboat launching ramp on Otsego Lake in Cooperstown.
 Originally named "Friends of P.R.O.T.E.C.T.", the organization changed its name to Otsego 2000 in 1998.
 Cooper was the president of the organization for years, and subsequently became its chairman.
 Under Cooper, the organization had worked to promote preservation of the Glimmerglass Historic District, the opening of Cooperstown Farmers' Market, and the formation of the Glimmerglass Coalition.

 Cooper wrote eight books between 1969 and 1993, with Robert Lescher as his literary agent.
 Lescher had been an agent to authors such as Robert Frost and Georgia O'Keeffe.

 Cooper retired from authorship and writing at The New Yorker in 1993.

+Cooper's manuscripts and related materials are collected by the Paul F.Cooper, Jr, Archives at Hartwick College.